dtzSiFive/circt-nix/README.md

 Flake support is assumed throughout, to use without flakes see [Without Flakes](#without-flakes).

-Clone repository locally if would like to make changes to it, but otherwise no installation required.
+Clone repository locally if you would like to make changes to it, but otherwise no installation required.

+Use the [dtz-circt cachix][cachix-cache] to use prebuilt paths when available.

 ## Usage